Generalized cluster algorithms for Potts lattice gauge theory

 \ATEAMS is an open-source library written in C++, Cython, and Python.
-It implements Algorithm \ref{algorithm:psw}, Algorithm \ref{algorithm:pic}, and Glauber dynamics in the \code{SwendsenWang}, \code{InvadedCluster}, and \code{Glauber} classes, respectively. \ATEAMS also provides narrow Python bindings to \LinBox.
-All matrices are stored in COO (``coordinate-list'') format, and so require space linear in the number of cells; these matrices are tied to a \code{Cubical} complex object that can be written to and read from a compressed file format for re-use by any of the models above.
-To give a sense of these objects' sizes, a \code{Cubical} instance representing $\T^4_{40}$ is $\approx 1.3$GB when compressed but requires $\approx 20$GB of working memory, as the full boundary matrix for $\T^4_{40}$ has $40{,}960{,}000$ columns and $166{,}400{,}000$ nonzero entries.
+It implements Algorithm \ref{algorithm:psw}, Algorithm \ref{algorithm:pic}, and Glauber dynamics in the \code{SwendsenWang}, \code{InvadedCluster}, and \code{Glauber} classes, respectively. \ATEAMS also provides narrow Python bindings to \SparseRREF and \SpaSM.
+Matrices are stored in COO (``coordinate-list'') format, and so require space linear in the number of cells; these matrices are tied to a \code{Cubical} complex object that can be written to and read from a compressed file format for re-use by any of the models above.
+To give a sense of these objects' sizes, the boundary matrix $\partial_2$ for $\T^4_{40}$ has $15{,}360{,}000$ columns.